jwolak/BorussCPU-Laibach/README.md

 ## Project description

 ```
 BorussCPU "Laibach" is an experimental 8-bit RISC processor designed in Verilog.
-The project aims to demonstrate the complete process of CPU design, from architecture and implementation to verification with unit, integration tests and a dedicated assembly compiler ([BorASM](https://github.com/jwolak/BorASM)).
+The project aims to demonstrate the complete process of CPU design, from architecture and implementation to verification with unit, integration tests and a dedicated assembly compiler BorASM.
 ```
+"BorASM" BorussCPU assembly compiler project link": [https://github.com/jwolak/BorASM](https://github.com/jwolak/BorASM)

 ### Key features
 ```